llmOS/agent-wallet-sdk/examples/autogen/README.md

 This example shows a very simple Autogen-based agent that is monetized using Agent Wallet.

 To call it, use its name `autogen-agent1`.
-The agent implements a very minimal OpenAI-compatible API: only the `/chat/completions` endpoint.
+The agent implements an extremely simplified OpenAI-like API: a `/chat/completions` endpoint that takes in a list of messages and runs the agent.